-To some that might sound like a lot, to others it’s nothing.
+To some 12 countries in a year might sound like a lot, to others it’s nothing.
 I am currently living the digital nomad lifestyle: my online business allows me to work from anywhere and my passion for seeing the world and experiencing new places makes me travel.

 Unfortunately I seem to move country faster than I can write and therefore I haven’t been able to share every destination I visited on my blog.